Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Feed

-- years separator
 - month separator
 - global setting, the ability to turn separators on and off
-- mini feed - feed with only dates, titles and tags
+- types of feed - type: "cards" (normal) and type: "compact" (feed with only dates, titles and tags)

 Images